pytchlang/pytch-tutorials/gardening/tutorial.md

 ## Add movement

 To add some interactivity, we want our player to be able to hover over and eventually water the plants in our garden.
-Before we can do that, however, we need to add a sprite that will control our movement within the row we soil tiles.
+Before we can do that, however, we need to add a sprite that will control our movement within the row of soil tiles.

 {{< learner-task >}}